Hassan1247/Artificial_Intelligence-Algorithms/Sudoku_9x9/README.md

 ----------------------------------------------------------------------
 A useful website to ceate and solve sudukos : [qqwing](https://qqwing.com/)

-If you want to know about the algorithms you should search the web or read
+If you want to know about the algorithms and heuristics you should search the web or read

 `Artificial Intelligence: A Modern Approach Textbook by Peter Norvig and Stuart J. Russell`